directus-labs/guest-authoring/monitoring_flows_and_extensions/index.md

 There's lots of benefits to monitoring - gaining insights into the flow of data in your application, easier debugging when things go wrong, and a convenient way to send out multi-channel notifications when certain events occur.

 ## Event Monitoring vs Activity Logs and Revisions
- In the context of Directus, activity logs allow us to identify changes on a per-collection item basis, providing a trail to retrace the execution of workflows and view the input/output of operations.
-On the other hand, event logs focus on tracking specific pieces of data.
-The difference in granularity between activity tracking and event logging makes them complement each other.
-For instance, in a monitoring pipeline, when a specific event triggers an alert, we can use revisions to trace back the execution flow to analyze the context.
+In the context of Directus, activity logs allow us to identify changes on a per-item basis, providing a trail to retrace the execution of workflows and view the input/output of operations, while event logs focus on tracking specific pieces of data.

+The difference in granularity between activity tracking and event logging makes them complementary.
+For instance, in a monitoring pipeline, when a specific event triggers an alert, revisions can be used to trace the execution flow and analyze the context.

 ## What events do we want to log?
 There are two main categories of events that serve different purposes.